Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reopms30/index.md

 height: 11
 width: 3
 ---
-The **PMS lift** is a blessing for many, to help relieve the symptoms of premenstrual syndrome (PMS) and alleviate the discomfort of menstrual pain and cramps.
-It can assist in many areas such as mood swings, breast tenderness, pelvic cramps and fluid retention.

-With a combination of lavender, clary sage, geranium, marjoram and rose, this is a potent blend for PMS and menstrual pain but also has a comforting, pleasant, earthy, sweet aroma.
+Our **Femme Harmony** blend is a blessing for many, helping to balance female hormones and to restore feminine strength.

 This 30ml bottle containing 100% pure essential oils that can be used for a variety of uses including: